anninterpreter/ExData_Plotting1/README.md

 ## Note:

-For COMPLETE reusability of the code, add a _data_ folder and include the file containing data in it."
+For COMPLETE reusability of the code, add a _data_ folder and include the file containing data in it.

 ## Introduction